fknorr/matchbox/README.md

 ## `match` on inheritance hierarchies

-matchbox also allows you to enter a `match` statement based on dynamic class type.
+matchbox also allows you to match `match` on the dynamic type of a base-class reference.
-This is implemented through double dispatch using an ad-hoc visitor implementation, which means it's reasonably fast (two virtual function calls, no `dynamic_cast` or other RTTI involved).
+This is implemented efficiently through double dispatch using an ad-hoc visitor implementation (no `dynamic_cast` or other RTTI involved).

-This feature requires some light boilerplate to tell matchbox to implement the appropriate acceptor hierarchy:
+The feature requires some light boilerplate to tell matchbox to implement the appropriate acceptor hierarchy:

 ```c++
 class base